 It’s important to read the labels before buying them.
 The best ones have ingredients like glycerin or aloe vera.

 5. Avoid using very hot water when bathing

 A hot shower when it’s cold outside feels wonderful.
-However, if you use water that’s too hot, you could be removing your skin’s natural oils.
+However, if the water’s too hot, you could be removing your skin’s natural oils.

 Ideally, you should bathe using cool water, but if you prefer, use warm water.
 Furthermore, very hot water also affects your circulation, meaning you could be causing problems down the line.

-To keep your skin hydrated if you love using very hot water, try keeping it to a 15-minute maximum.
-Afterward, make sure to apply enough of your moisturizing cream.
+If you love using very hot water, then to keep your skin hydrated you’ll have to limit your showers a lot.
+Afterward, make sure you apply enough moisturizing cream.